 Why do cyber attacks happen?

-Cyber attacks are usually either criminally or politically motivated, although some hackers enjoy bringing down computer systems for the “lulz” – in other words for a thrill or sense of achievement.
+Cyber attacks are usually either criminally or politically motivated, although some hackers enjoy bringing down computer systems a thrill or sense of achievement.

 Cyber attacks can also lead to data breaches – where large amounts of information are leaked online and then used by criminals to commit financial fraud.
 Data such as credit card details, purchase histories and names and addresses can be all some fraudsters need to carry out identity theft.
 Research indicates that criminals may also stockpile personal data over time, increasing their ability to use it for financial gain.
 For example, they may collect a name and address from one breach and a credit card number from another, combining the two to commit identity theft.